AI Ethics

 AI use should never be hidden.
 If your module allows AI use, you must be clear about when and how you’ve used it.
 This is essential for maintaining trust and integrity in your work.

-• Follow your module guidance on AI use.
+• Follow the module guidance on AI use.

 • Never present AI-generated text or ideas as entirely your own.